moiSentineL/moisentinel.github.io/src/blog/the idiosyncratic era.md

 ---

-_A quick word from the author: I would like to thank all of my subscribers for being with me in this journey, especially since this a very new territory.
-But once in a while, we ought to move outside the bubble.
-It has been a while since I have posted, so here it is, a longer-than-usual post._

----

 [1] I [reviewed](https://www.goodreads.com/review/show/5809025091?book_show_action=false) _Brave New World_ a while back.
 But I didn’t think enough on that.

 [2] Robin Waldun’s [Video](https://www.youtube.com/watch?v=clG1Nm4S4ME) on _The Scent of Time_